 The data you collect then needs to be processed and sorted.
 Let’s discuss how this should be done.

 Read also: Choosing the Right Database

 Real-time data streaming and processing

-There are two big data streaming techniques: batch and stream.
+There are two techniques used for streaming big data: batch and stream.
 The first is a collection of grouped data points for a specific time period.
 The second handles an ongoing flow of data and helps to turn big data into fast data.